Abdulrasheed Bawa

 Abdulrasheed Bawa (born 30 April 1980) is a Nigerian detective and law enforcement agent who served as chairman of the Economic and Financial Crimes Commission (EFCC) from 24 February 2021 to 14 June 2023 when he was suspended on by President Bola Tinubu over allegations of corruption.
-He replaced Umar Mohammed Abba, the acting Chairman of the commission.
+He replaced Mohammed Umar Abba, the Chairman of the commission.
 Until his appointment, he was the Deputy Chief Superintendent of the anti-graft agency.

-Bawa was nominated as substantive Chairman of EFCC on 16 February 2021, and on 24 February 2021 he was confirmed by the National Assembly as the Executive Chairman, officially taking over from the Mr Ibrahim Magu, the former acting Chairman of the Commission.
+Bawa was nominated as substantive Chairman of EFCC on 16 February 2021, and on 24 February 2021 he was confirmed by the National Assembly as the Executive Chairman, officially taking over from the Ibrahim Magu, the former Chairman of the EFCC.

 Early life

 Abdulrasheed Bawa was born in 1980 and hails from Jega, Kebbi state.

 Education

 He obtained his first leaving certificate from Model Primary School Birnin-Kebbi Road, Sokoto in 1991, and got his secondary school certificate from Government Secondary School, Owerri in 1997.

 In 2001, Bawa graduated from the Usmanu Danfodio University, Sokoto, with a Bachelor of Science degree in Economics.

 He holds a Master's degree in International Affairs and Diplomacy from the same university in 2012; and currently studying Bachelor of Laws at the University of London.